 The manager instructed me to introduce a song, play DJ, read from a magazine, and speak about myself inside the booth.
 I completed the task despite being nervous, hot, and unconfident.

 After the evaluation, the manager said, “Your voice is lovely, but I’m afraid I have to tell you that you aren’t qualified for the position.
 You have a strong provincial accent, weak grammar, poor diction, and a worried tone to your voice, which is reasonable given the circumstances.
-If you want to be a DJ, a new radio station will open in six months; come back and we’ll do it all over again.”
+If you want to be a DJ, a new radio station will open in six months; come back, and we’ll do this again.”

-On the fifth month, I conducted a self-evaluation to assess my development, using a list similar to the one below:
+In the fifth month, I conducted a self-evaluation to assess my development, using a list similar to the one below:

 - Passed the grammar test (one made by a friend)

 - Pronunciation – insufficient (but I was struggling with TH, short and long I, b and v, and p and f)

 - Diction – double-check